AndersDeath/diary2/000-current.md

 # 06 September - Wednesday - Yerevan - 342 day of immigration

 The day was nice and hard.
 I even did something for drsmile.
 Ususally it's hard.
+I was in Podologist cabinet